Climate Action Summit – Delivering a Net Zero Future

 About the Summit

-This two-day hybrid event will bring together business, government, and civil society leaders to demonstrate effective solutions for achieving net zero.
-The Summit will focus on two inter-linked themes – Nature-based Solutions and Circularity – that contribute to company mitigation strategies and the achievement of science-based emissions targets while building overall business resilience, and broader environmental and societal resilience.
+This two-day hybrid event brought together business, government, and civil society leaders to demonstrate effective solutions for achieving net zero.
+The Summit focused on two inter-linked themes – Nature-based Solutions and Circularity – that contribute to company mitigation strategies and the achievement of science-based emissions targets while building overall business resilience, and broader environmental and societal resilience.

 - How can Nature-based Solutions and the Circular Economy facilitate the transition to net zero, and how can businesses implement them?